What People Say about Dr. Goldenthal's Presentations:

 (Dr. Goldenthal's) techniques ... are presented with insight and clarity.
 This is a unique and valuable book."
 William B. Carey, M.D.; Clinical Professor of Pediatrics, Universityof Pennsylvania School of Medicine.

-Dr. Peter Goldenthal: Child and Adolescent Psychologist, Therapist, Author, Speaker
+Dr. Peter Goldenthal: Child and Adolescent Psychologist, Therapist, Author, Trainer, Speaker

 Dr. Goldenthal specializes in treating difficult-to-treat problems of childhood and adolescence, specializing in anxiety, phobias developmental delay, and autism spectrum disorders in Philadelphia and its suburbs.